Unclassified Leave Types and Policies

 Family and Medical Leave

-The State Colleges and Universities of Louisiana System have adopted the provisions of the U.S. Family and Medical Leave Act of 1993 for all its employees.
+The UL System has adopted the provisions of the Family and Medical Leave Act of 1993 for all its employees.
 The Louisiana Department of Civil Service (See General Circular No. 1126, October 8, 1993) has previously taken the position that all classified employees are covered by this Act.
-The contents of the Department of Civil Service General Circular No. 1126 shall therefore apply to all full-time System employees.
+The contents of the Department of Civil Service General Circular No. 1126 shall therefore apply to all full-time UL System employees.
 (See Appendix 14) (Addition approved 1/7/94)

 You may contact the Office of Human Resources and Student Employment for information/forms regarding application for Family and Medical Leave.